OneKey-Network/addressability-framework/mvp-spec/workflows.md

 ### Retrieving User Id and Preferences

-This workflow illustrates a user who has already given his/her consent visiting a site part of the Prebid Addressability Framework network.
+This workflow illustrates a user who has already given their consent visiting a site part of the Prebid Addressability Framework network.

 ```mermaid
 sequenceDiagram